 I recently watched a special baking episode of the River Cottage cooking series from the UK.
 One of the featured recipes was a homemade version of Jammie Dodgers.

 Jammie Dodgers are the most popular cookie in the British Isles.

 Wikipedia reports that 30% of the households buy the commercially produced version of this cookie.
 It’s basically just a simple shortbread with raspberry jam.

-To put my own twist on this classic Jammie Dodgers recipe by adding a Newfoundland twist…bakeapple jam!
+To put my own twist on this classic Jammie Dodgers recipe by adding a Newfoundland twist…Bakeapple Jam!
 Bake apples is the local name for cloudberries which have a very unique flavour.

-I have also developed a couple of other Jammie Dodger recipes including Apricot Almond Jammie Dodgers as well as some very delectable Lemon Blueberry Jammie Dodgers.
+I have also developed a couple of other Jammie Dodger recipes including Apricot Almond Jammie Dodgers.
+As well, there is another very delectable Lemon Blueberry Jammie Dodgers.

 Like this Homemade Jammie Dodger recipe?

 Be sure to browse the photo index of over 200 cookies and cookie bar recipe is in our expansive Cookies Category.